Common Issues With Web Hosting Phone Support

 Another issue with phone support is that it may not be available when you need it.
 Some hosting providers have 24 hours a day, 7 days a week phone support hours.
 Others have limited business hours, which might not even be in your time zone.

 There are also limits on phone support.
-Some providers charge by the minute, or offer a limited bank of time for phone support use.
+Some providers charge by the minute or offer a limited bank of time for phone support use.

-Great Phone Support
+Great Phone Support Does Exist

-Read the customer reviews provided about various hosting companies and you'll find that many of them have excellent and friendly phone support.
+Read the customer reviews provided by various hosting companies and you'll find that many of them have excellent and friendly phone support.

 Sometimes this is something that comes free along with your account.
 In other cases, there are Service Level Agreement (SLA) plans that you can purchase, which provide phone support along with other support options.